 Day 1: Tokyo (D)

 When you arrive in Tokyo, check in to your hotel any time before your group meeting at 4pm.
 Your guide will lead your small group on a two-hour night tour of Tokyo on foot.
-Walk to the popular Shinjuku and Shibuya neighborhoods to find Tokyos young people enjoying the lively atmosphere and local nightlife.
-Head to some great bars where you can sample tasty snacks and beer (own expense) before taking in the panorama of Tokyo at night from the 45th floor of the Shinjuku Skyscraper.
+Walk to the popular Shinjuku or Shibuya neighborhoods to find Tokyos young people enjoying the lively atmosphere and local nightlife.

-Next, head to the Karaoke Kan, a local karaoke bar (venue may change, subject to availability) for a chance to sing your favorite tunes in a private room with your companion(s).
+Next, head to a local karaoke bar for a chance to sing your favorite tunes in a private room with your companion(s).
 Stay for an hour, or longer at your request, enjoying your choice of songs and a set number of beverages (karaoke and drinks at own expense).

-Your night in Tokyo concludes with dinner at the local restaurant Wara Wara (restaurant may change, subject to availability).
+Your night in Tokyo concludes with dinner at the local restaurant.
 Dine as the Japanese do seated on tatami mats at low tables and share a delectable selection of Izakaya-style dishes from the following sample menu:

 Edamame boiled and salted soybean pods